nikitavoloboev/data/open-source/github/github-actions.md

 - [PR Merge Bot](https://github.com/squalrus/merge-bot) - GitHub action that manages pull request integrations.
 - [Open Collective Bot](https://github.com/opencollective/opencollective-bot) - Will comment on issues based on whether the author is already a backer of your Open Collective.
 - [Is Sponsor Label](https://github.com/JasonEtco/is-sponsor-label-action) - GitHub Action that labels issues/PRs if the creator is a sponsor of the owner.
+- [Linkrot](https://github.com/tmcw/linkrot) - GitHub Action that helps you automatically maintain the correctness of your website's outgoing links.

 ## Go